thisisdevanshi/MSCA-31006-TimeSeries-Team-Project/README.md

 5. **INTERVENTION ANALYSIS**: This code contains intevention analysis for rio olympics wikipedia page.
 6. **FREQUENCY7**: This code contains ARIMA, sARIMA, TBATS and Dynamic Harmonic Regression model for rio olympics wikipedia page.
 7. **DOWNSAMPLING**: This code contains Downsampled data from daily to weekly for rio olympics wikipedia page.
-8. **ARIMA-3C-ZH**: This code contains ARIMA and ETS for 3C ZH wikipedia page where spikes have been replaced with mean values.
+8. **ARIMA-MEAN-REPLACEMENT**: This code contains ARIMA and ETS for 3C ZH wikipedia page where spikes have been replaced with mean values.

 ## Team: